 3. Consume .75 grams of carbohydrate per pound of bodyweight, and include protein in a 4:1 or 5:1 carb-to-protein ratio.
 I'm not usually one for specific numbers around my food, but these were so common that I had to list them.
 Your carbohydrates should include high-glycemic index carbs, like glucose (dates are a good way to get it), and some slower-release, even fibrous, carbohydrates as well.
 And don't forget the fat — include about half as many grams of healthy fat as you do protein.
 Flaxseed and hemp oils are my favorites.

 4. Get out of the acid state with greens or other vegetables and fruits.
 Intense exercise creates an acidic environment in your body.
-If you don't neutralize the acid with what you eat, your body will use the calcium from your bones and nitrogen from your muscle tissue to neutralize it.
+If you don’t neutralize the acid with what you eat, your body will use the calcium from your bones and nitrogen from your muscle tissue to neutralize it.
 Greens, sprouted vegetables, and certain fruits like lemons and limes have a neutralizing effect on your body.
-(Yes, I know it's weird, but lemons and limes are considered alkaline, not acidic, in the body.)
+(Yes, I know it’s weird, but lemons and limes are considered alkaline, not acidic, in the body.)
 Strike 2 for chocolate milk, as animal protein is acid-forming.
-So are heavily-processed protein powders; I use minimally-processed hemp protein powder in most of my smoothies.
+So are heavily-processed protein powders; I use a minimally-processed real food protein powder in most of my smoothies.

 5. Drink 2 cups of water per pound of body weight lost during exercise.
 What else is there to say?
 You need water, or you'll die.